membermatters/MemberMatters/memberportal/README.md

 Now that the backend API is running, you can head over to the [frontend](/frontend) folder and follow those instructions to get the frontend UI running.

-## Black Linter
+## Linter
-As explained below, this projects uses a linter to fix common errors, and to enforce consistent code style/standards.
+As explained below, this projects uses a linter (called "Black") to fix common errors, and to enforce consistent code style/standards.

 You can manually run the black linter with the following command in this folder: `black . `

 Note that the command above will automatically try to correct any issues that are detected.
 If you just want to check your code without automatically applying fixes, you can use: `black --check .`

-## Pre-commit hooks
-Finally, you should install the git pre-commit hooks:

-`pre-commit install`

 Failure to ensure your code is compliant with our code formatting and linting standards may result in rejection of your pull request so please make sure you complete this step.